De’Longhi Pinguino Air-to-Air portable air conditioner review

 It’s also got one of the most unusual remotes we’ve seen on a portable air conditioner, but one of the best, too.
 The remote boasts something De’Longhi has dubbed ‘Cool Surround Technology’, which essentially means you can take it with you when you’re moving around the room and it’ll track the temperature and humidity, adjusting the unit’s output accordingly.

 Most portable air cons these days come with a dehumidifier function, but the Pinguino Air-to-Air has by far the best we found.
-The average dehumidifying capacity of the models we looked at was around 1L per hour, but the Pinguino comes in at around 1.7L per hour, which is on par with (if not better than) actual dehumidifiers.
+The average dehumidifying capacity of the models we looked at was around 1L per hour, but the Pinguino comes in at around 1.7L per hour, which is on par with (if not better than) standalone dehumidifiers.

 Is it worth it?